 Principal Investigator:

 Name: Phone: Email:

-Institute Represented: Name:
+Institute Represented:

+Name:

-Additional Investigators and/or Assistants:
+Additional Investigators and/or r Assistants:

 Name: Phone: Email:

+Name: Phone: Email:

+Name: Phone: Email:

+Name: Phone: Email:

+Name: Phone: Email:

 Study Title:

 Purpose of Study:

 Subject / Discipline:

 Locations Authorized:

-Transportation Method t o Research Site:
+Transportation Method to Res earch Site:

-Collection of the followin g specimens or materials, q uantities, and any limitations on collecting:
+Collection of the following specimens or materials, quantities, and any limitations on collecting:

-Name of repository for specimens or sample materials (if applicable): In addition to the General Conditions for Scientific following specific conditions or restrictions, and a permit. - - Notify the permit coordinator approximately to Researchers must comply with all local, Regulations, Title 36, provides a complete listin areas. state and federal laws.
-The Wehicles must stay on existing public roads a Researchers are responsible for their own sa and route finding through cave environments.
-Carry a copy of this permit with you in the field afety and should be knowledgeat le about traveling 6 If collections of specimens is approved, and researcher must coordinate the return of properly if specimens will not be destroyed prepared specimens prior to coll ection.
-Specimens collected under a research permit may be used only for scientific or educational purposes.
-Any components of specimens and the research derived from them, may not be used for commercial or revenue generating purposed unless a Cooperative Research and Development Agreement or other sharing agreement has been approved by the USFS Washington Office.
-Submit copies of field notes, including the location of species collection (to the nearest cave survey marker) and research areas within 30 days of conducting field work.
-9. Submit an Investigators Annual Report (IAR) by December 15th of each year of research.
-10. Copies of all publications, posters, and/or reports using data collected on USFS Forest Districts must be submitted to the District research permit coordinator within two months of publication.
-11. Disturbance of in-cave water sources is only allowed when specified in the research permit.
-12. Unmanned Aircraft Systems (UAS) or drones are only allowed when specified in the research permit.
-All USFS UAS regulations must be followed.
-13. Proper adherence to all current WNS decontamination procedures is required without exception.
-14 This permit is not a substitute for USFS Dist A separate cave Summary of permitted field methods and activities: Recommended by USFS Staff: Name: Title: Date Approved by USFS Official: Name: Title: Date

-I Agree to All Conditions and Restrictions of this Permit As Specified

-(Not valid unless signed and dated by the principal investigator.)
+Name of repository for specimens or sample materi als (if applicable): In addition to the General Conditions for Scienti following specific conditions or restrictions, and permit.
+Notify the permit coordinator approximately Researchers must comply with all local Regulations, Title 36, provides a complete list areas.
+Vehicles must stay on existing public roads Researchers are responsible for their own and route finding through cave environments.
+Carry a copy of this permit with you in the fifting of the collections of specimens is approved, an researcher must coordinate the return of proper , state and federal laws.
+The ing of rules and regulations appliand obey any road closures. safety and should be knowledgealeld. d if specimens will not be destroyly prepared specimens prior to col cable to all USFS ble about traveling ed in analysis, the lection.
+7 Specimens collected under a research perpurposes.
+Any components of specimens and commercial or revenue generating purposed Agreement or other sharing agreement has been survey marker) and research areas within 30 days Submit an Investigators Annual Report (IAF 10 Copies of all publications, posters, and/or remust be submitted to the District research permust Disturbance of in-cave water sources is onluminated 12 Unmanned Aircraft Systems (UAS) or dror permit.
+All USFS UAS regulations must be folious Proper adherence to all current WNS exception.
+14 This permit is not a substitute for USFS Discussion. the research derived from them, munless a Cooperative Research in approved by the USFS Washing location of species collection (to ays of conducting field work.
+It) by December 15th of each year eports using data collected on USI it coordinator within two months of y allowed when specified in the researce only allowed when specified wed.
+It decontamination procedures is strict level cave access protocols. ay not be used for and Development ton Office. the nearest cave of research.
+FS Forest Districts publication. search permit. ed in the research required without Summary of permitted field methods and activities: Recommended by USFS Staff: Name: Title: Date Approved by USFS Official: Name: Title: I Agree to All Conditions and Rest (Not valid unless signed and da rictions of this Permit As Specif ted by the principal investigator.) ied (Principal investigator) (Date)